Finding a Home for a Rabbit

 Dependent on private volunteer foster homes to house our rabbits awaiting adoption, NJ House Rabbit Society (NJHRS) works on a restricted admission basis and as such, we simply cannot take in all the rabbits in need of a new home.

 Additionally, most other rabbit rescue organizations are filled to the brim with homeless rabbits.
 Shelters may have more room, but your rabbit may also be killed if a home is not found soon.
 Additionally, most shelters are not adequately equipped to house and properly care for rabbits.

 If this is your rabbit and you are giving him/her up, we ask you to seriously reconsider.

 ♦ If it is because of allergies, you should explore this further.
-You can read more at: Living with Rabbit Allergies, A Fosterer's Allergy Experience and Children and Rabbits.
-Maybe it's the hay or the litter you use, not the rabbit.
-Many times, if you truly care and want to keep the rabbit, a solution can be found.
+You can read more at: Living with Rabbit Allergies, A Fosterer's Allergy Experience, Allergies and Children and Rabbits.
+Maybe it's the hay or the litter you use, not your rabbit.
+Many times, if you truly care and want to keep your rabbit, a solution can be found.

 If you must, how to go about finding a new home.